-Like most involved in a religion, the majority of people who call themselves Hindus or Buddhists know little of the history or depth of what they are involved in.
+Like most involved in a religion, the majority of people who call themselves Hindus or Buddhists (like most members of a religious sect) know little of the history or depth of what they are involved in.
 People rarely look into things deep enough to know what they give their lives and souls to so those who know the truth behind these cults as we expose a bit here are those in top leading positions. the leaders and devoted. but the fact still remains: All of these fake religions based on the same Luciferian principles make all those people already under the one world new world order religion.
 Do not be deceived.
 Know your enemy.

 So Alexander the Great comes after Buddha has left.
 Rome destroyed the Persian Empire and penetrated the far North-west of India before his death in 317 BC.
 In 322 BC.
 Chandragupta Maurya became king of the powerful state of Magadha in the North of India.